 A.H.
 Systems Inc., warrants that our Antennas, Sensors and Probes will be free from defects in materials and workmanship for a period of three (3) years.
 All other products delivered under contract will be warranted for a period of two (2) years.
+Damage caused by excessive signals at the product's input is not covered under the warranty.
 A.H.
 Systems' obligation under this warranty shall be limited to repairing or replacing, F.O.B.
 Chatsworth, California, each part of the product which is defective, provided that the buyer gives A.H.
 Systems notice of such defect within the warranty period commencing with the delivery of the product by A.H.
 Systems.